lucas-a-meyer/dotfiles/README.md

 ## Installing dotfiles in a new environment

 The command to install my dotfiles on a new environment is:

 `git clone $repo --recursive && cd dotfiles && ./install`

 Unless you're me, your `$repo` variable should point to your own repository.
-My repository can be set with `export repo=git@github.com:lucas-a-meyer/dotfiles.git`.
+My repository can be set with:

+ `export repo=git@github.com:lucas-a-meyer/dotfiles.git`

 ## Configuration